FAQs

 From 2016 to 2020, I worked with adults and older adults experiencing anxiety, depression, agoraphobia, PTSD, complex PTSD, and chronic medical conditions.
 I also gained extensive experience supporting people navigating dementia, end-of-life concerns, death with dignity, and the emotional challenges of hiring caregivers or transitioning into adult family homes or assisted living facilities.

-$300 for 90-minute extended EMDR session.
+$300 — 90-minute extended EMDR session

-Do I have out-of-network mental health coverage?
+*Do I have out-of-network mental health benefits?

 *What is my deductible, and has it been met?

-How much will I be reimbursed per session with a licensed therapist?
+*What is the reimbursement amount per session with a licensed therapist?

 I deeply value each person’s unique lived experience and cultural identity.
 I strive to approach every client with curiosity, humility, and respect.
 Rather than relying on generalizations, I listen closely and honor the specific ways culture, identity, and community shape a client’s story.